 Generally, the base color of the fish is pale and the patterns are in a bold, solid color, such as red or blue.

-All marble betta types must have marbling on their body, but not necessarily on the fins.
+All marble types must have marbling on their body, but not necessarily on the fins.
 Some have translucent fins, others have fins showing marbling.
 Both variations are acceptable.

 What’s strange about marble bettas is their patterns can change throughout their lives.